 Getting started at VCU

 Our postdoctoral policy states that individuals must hold appropriate health insurance coverage on appointment as a postdoctoral scholar, or as soon as possible thereafter.
-Learn more about health insurance plans.
+Learn more about health insurance options.

 We recommend that you wait until you arrive in Richmond to lease an apartment for a variety of reasons.
 It is difficult to determine from the internet an apartment’s true condition, distance from campus, safety of an area or the character of a potential roommate.
 Apartments are available at varying prices, within walking and biking distance from the university.
 The estimated cost for a one-bedroom, unfurnished apartment is $850-$1,000 per month.
 Two-bedroom, unfurnished apartments rent for $900-$1,300 per month.
 Most landlords require a one-year lease and a security deposit, usually equal to one or two months’ rent.